DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 12/27

 another issue i realized with what I typed above.
 THAT only works if the last piece is in the corner.
 I suppose I need both models...

+For check again, I need two things.

+To do the orginal check for the second point to do the reverse check for the original point

+switch statement?

+switch

+12/28

+switch(FirstPart) {

+    case CoordTopLeftContent:
+        Newpart(CoordBottomContent)
+}

+12/29

+    just need to get that condition correctly

+    look at line 223

+    needed to use for...of to have one of multiple possible variables bre the input.

+    NEED TO FIGURE OUT WHY ITS SAYING THE WRONG TEAM IS WINNING.

+    For some reason, its only an issue diagonally

+    also, an issue is that its printing the wining statement multiple times trying to find pattern

+        for wrong team, the issue is I typed
+        "turn"
+        not
+        "evt.textContent"

+the issue with the printing multiple statements has something to do with the for...of loop.
+Although my possibilities were limited, I didnt have a problem before